lvjonok/itp2-hw/hw3/README.md

 ## Task implementation:

+### Difference between previous homework:

+1. new "blue" level of access for guests
+1. "emergency" button for simulation added for all users.
+All users can toggle emergency button and enable access for ALL rooms in university
+1. "disable emergency" action for admin.
+Only admin can disable emergency in case when everything is okay.

+#### Changes in simulation:
+1. Now it displays before each room or user its type.
+Helps for better understanding and testing.
+2. Added 4 guests with special property: purpose of visiting.

+## Evething later is the same as in the previous homework

 ### In my system there is the following hierarchy of access:

 1. "no_level" - access only to ClassRoom